-Washington is the 18th-largest and northwesternmost state in the US.
-The western part of the state opens to the Pacific Ocean, a diverse area in terms of flora and fauna.
+Washington is the 18th-largest and northwesternmost state in the U.S. The western part of the state opens to the Pacific Ocean, a diverse area in terms of flora and fauna.
 But what about predators?

 There are 500 different species of sharks roaming the planet’s oceans.
 Out of these, 30 species can be found in Washington State waters.
 The species present there are quite varied, especially in size.

-Are there any sharks in Washington State?
+Are There Any Sharks in Washington State?

 According to the Shark Foundation, Washington State waters are home to 30 shark species.
 Most species do not represent a danger to humans and swimmers, although caution is advised when exploring the ocean.

 Sharks here are classified as primary predators, small, middle-class, gentle giants, and strangely shaped sharks.
-In the following lines, we introduce you to 14 incredible sharks in Washington State waters!
+In the following lines, we introduce you to 14 sharks in Washington State waters!

-1. Great white shark
+1. Great White Shark

 Size | Tooth length | Nature | Incredible Feature |